 Faunal Associations: The tiny flowers appear to be visited primarily by Syrphid flies for nectar.
 Other occasional flower visitors include little carpenter bees (Ceratina spp.), Halictid bees, masked bees (Hylaeus spp.), Eumenine wasps, Tachinid flies, Anthomyiid flies, and others.
 However, Common Peppergrass is probably capable of self-pollination without the assistance of these insects.
 The caterpillars of a few species of butterflies and moths feed on the foliage and other parts of this plant, including Pieris rapae (Cabbage White), Pontia protodice (Checkered White), Eustixia pepula (Snout Moth), and Evergestis pallidota (Purple-Backed Cabbage Worm Moth).
 The peppery leaves are probably not favored by mammalian herbivores, although rabbits and groundhogs may consume small plants during the spring when little else is available.

 Photographic Location: The photographs were taken on the grounds of the webmaster's apartment in Urbana, Illinois.

 Comments: This is a native plant in a family that is dominated by introduced plants from Eurasia.
 The various members of the Mustard family are often difficult to distinguish from each other.
-The most distinctive feature of this species is the rounded oval shape of the small flat seedpods, each with a tiny notch at the tip.
+One distinctive feature of this species is the rounded oval shape of the small flat seedpods, each with a tiny notch at the tip.
 The seedpods of similar species tend to be shaped somewhat differently, or have a larger size.
 Other kinds of mustards have long slender seedpods, called 'siliques,' with a very different appearance.
-The peppery young leaves of Common Peppergrass are edible, and can be added to salads.
+The peppery young leaves of Common Peppergrass are edible, and they can be added to salads.